Last Updated: Oct 22, 2018 Views: 16290

-If you are new to OverDrive and digital borrowing, consider using Libby, a user-friendly reading app for borrowing digital books and audiobooks from the library's OverDrive collection.
+If you're new to OverDrive and digital borrowing, consider using Libby OverDrive, a user-friendly app for borrowing digital books and audiobooks from the library's OverDrive collection.
 The Libby app is available for free from your device's app store.

 What do I need to use OverDrive?